-- 1. A student must provide an appeal that is well and plainly documented (accompanied by a letter from an attending physician or counselor addressing the specific problem, dates the students is/was unable to attend courses, comment on the student's current condition and ability to continue future coursework). - 2.
-Write a detailed letter stating the extenuating circumstance(s) that prevented Financial Aid Satisfactory Academic Progress and the student's plan for future success.
-Include any additional information that may support the appeal in addition to that listed in #1. - Meet with an Academic Advisor.
-Have the advisor review a degree audit and make any comments on the degree audit in regard to your intended plans.
-The Registrar's Office may be required to verify that the student is completing the required coursework and the expected graduation date. - 4.
-Submit the written appeal, along with the supporting documents, to the Director of Financial Aid within 30 days of notification of aid termination for review. - a.
+- 1. The student must provide an appeal that is well and clearly documented (accompanied by a letter from an attending physician or counselor addressing the specific problem, dates the students is/was unable to attend courses, comment on the student's current condition and ability to continue future coursework, if applicable). - 2.
+The student must write a detailed letter stating the extenuating circumstance(s) that prevented Financial Aid Satisfactory Academic Progress and the student's plan for future success.
+The letter should contain any additional information that may support the appeal in addition to that listed in #1. - 3.
+An academic advisor must perform a degree audit with the student and evaluate the degree audit in regard to the student's intended plans.
+The Registrar's Office may be required to verify that the student is completing the required coursework and confirm the expected graduation date.

+- 4. The appeal and supporting documents must be submitted to the Director of Financial Aid within 30 days of notification of aid termination for review. - a.
 If the appeal is approved, the student is placed on Financial Aid Probation and is informed of any conditions that need to be met (academic plan, etc.).
 The student is eligible for financial aid during this Financial Aid Probation period.
-Failure to meet the conditions outlined during the Financial Aid Probation period, the status will change to Financial Aid Denial. - b.
+Failure to meet the conditions outlined during the Financial Aid Probation period will result in a change of the student's status to Financial Aid Denial. - b.
 If the appeal is not approved, the student will be informed, the status will remain at Financial Aid Denial and financial aid will not be reinstated. - 5.
-Denied appeal: To reestablish eligibility, students will need to regain Financial Aid Satisfactory Academic Progress by achieving a cumulative 3.000 GPA and be on pace to complete their program of study in a timely manner before federal financial aid is available again. - 6.
 Students may only appeal once for Financial Aid Satisfactory Academic Progress.